Feature #1234: Avoid sender-side copy for large contiguous messages. API for charm and converse layers

 I am guessing that we’re able to use the DGRAM_HEADER_SIZE bytes before the packet ptr because of two reasons:

 1. We know that the previous packet has been delivered? (using acks)

 2. It is the Charm++ owned copied buffer and free from user intervention and will be freed after the message send.

 But, if we’re to send a user buffer using this scheme, how do we send a header with every packet? (as we can’t touch it to send the header info at a negative offset)

-#8 Updated by Phil Miller 20 days ago
+#8 Updated by Phil Miller about 2 years ago

 - Tags changed from #rdma to #rdma, #netlrts, #lrts, #machine-layers